francis403/ThesisWork/README.md

 		- For example, can we skip '.loc' lines?
 	- Display the percentage of similiar code between the two in an efficient way.
 	- Most importantly we need to figure out how to write to the bitmap
+	- Add personalized ids and change the way AFL finds edges, this is, we care more if the path is the same than the edge itself

 # Questions